AbsentmindedGCN/BRC-CODE-DMG/README.md

 - Link Cable/Multiplayer is not supported

 # Special Thanks
-- Bot Randomness, for making his emulator open source, has been an invaluable starting point.
+- Bot Randomness, for making his emulator open source, it has been an invaluable starting point
-- c-sp, for compiling GB Test Roms to find and address compatibility issues (also Blargg's Test Roms).
+- c-sp, for compiling GB Test Roms to find and address compatibility issues (also Blargg's Test Roms)
 - Marat Fayzullin, for Pan Docs
 - Gekkio, for TCAGBD and the Mooneye GB Test Suite
 - LIJI32, for SameBoy, which was referenced frequently